English Ivy Facts, Uses, and Problems

-The part of English ivy that most people are familiar with is the thick, lobed and often glossy leaves.
-These are usually medium to dark green in color and have light green, yellow or white veins.
+The part of English ivy that most people are familiar with is the thick, lobed, and often glossy leaves.
+These are usually medium to dark green in colour and have light green, yellow, or white veins.
 There are three to five lobes on each leaf.

-The leaves sometimes have an attractive variegated appearance consisting of two or more colors.
-These colors include dark green, light green, yellow, white and red.
+The leaves sometimes have an attractive variegated appearance consisting of two or more colours.
+The colours include dark green, light green, yellow, white, and red.
 English ivy can be found in a cultivated form as well as a wild one.
-Cultivated variegated ivy is a popular addition to plant containers and landscaped areas.
+The cultivated version of variegated ivy is a popular addition to plant containers and landscaped areas.